 Last Updated: Apr 25, 2019

-IBC’s credentialing policy for CRNPs and PAs will take effect on June 1, 2019.
+IBC’s credentialing policy for CRNPs and PAs took effect on June 1, 2019.
 CRNPs and PAs will be required to be credentialed in order to render services or to bill using their own NPI number.
 Also, under the new requirements, CRNPs and PAs can see an IBC member for an initial visit but they would not be able to bill "incident to" for that visit.

 Incident To Policy for CRNPs and PAs